 Using the regular method also allows you to calculate how much of your mortgage payment, utility costs and homeowner’s insurance premiums can be deducted for business use.

 But for some taxpayers, the difference in the deduction isn’t worth the extra paperwork that comes with the regular method.
 That’s when the simplified option may be the better choice.
 Plus, if your home office is small, you’ll likely get a slightly larger deduction by claiming $5 per square foot.

-Luckily, TaxAct can help determine if you qualify for the tax benefit by calculating your deduction for you.
+Luckily, TaxAct can help determine if you qualify for this tax benefit by calculating the deduction for you.